Natural Health

 Boost These Gut Microbes And Calm Depression about undefined

-To suggest microbes that reside in the gut could impact the health of the brain was considered heresy just a decade ago.
-And yet today the gut-brain axis is well recognized.
+To suggest that microbes that reside in the gut could impact the health of the brain was considered heresy just a decade ago.
+And yet today, the gut-brain axis is well recognized.
 The connection is demonstrated in a new human study on depression.
 It’s one of the first to show that you can lift your mood by improving the diversity and quality of the gut microbes through consuming certain types of foods.
-So, if you’ve been battling depression or feeling stressed out you might be interested in the psychobiotic diet.
-The breakthrough began back in 2013 when scientists at the University College Cork in Ireland first identified a set of microbes in the gut that could improve mood.
+So, if you’ve been battling depression or feeling stressed out, you might be interested in the psychobiotic diet.
+The breakthrough began in 2013, when scientists at University College Cork in Ireland first identified a set of gut microbes that could improve mood.
 They called them psychobiotics.

 Chilled Out Mice